UrsSchmidt/aquila/README.md

  * `join(a, b)` returns the Dictionary b joined with String a as a String
  * `repeat(a, b)` returns a repeated b times
  * `replace(a, b, c)` replace all occurrences of b in a with c

+There are also a lot of predefined String functions under `prelude/stringfunctions.aq`, which can be used by first running `run 'prelude/stringfunctions.aq';`.

 Since the interpreter is written in Java and Strings in Java are Unicode-compatible, you can use Unicode characters in your Strings as well.